Loan Repayment for Healthcare Professionals in Louisiana

 - Professionals will be required to register as a vendor through Louisiana’s LAGov system.
 This will require logging into the system and supplying your information to receive a vendor number and vendor profile that will be used to track your contract.
-More instruction will be given to the applicants chosen.
+Additional instruction will be given to the applicants accepted into the program.

 - If accepted into this program, the applicant must receive clearance from the Louisiana Department of Revenue (LDR) prior to being approved.
 It is the applicant’s responsibility to ensure there are no issues with taxes or penalties from previous filing years.
 Given that these issues can take a long time to clear up, the applicant should contact LDR to ensure there are no issues at application.
 A delay in LDR issues may result in the contract offer being rescinded.
 To check clearance, e-mail LDROSPClearances@la.gov.